Timmy-Bergkvist/timmys-portfolio/README.md

 # My portfolio

-This project contains a portfolio about me.
-This portfolio is information about my life experience, jobs and what I want to present to my future employers and coworkers.
+This project contains information about my work experience, skills, education, certifications and what I want to present to my future employers and coworkers.

 ## UX